FAA response to 737 MAX crash report preserves Boeing’s big role in certifying its own planes

 The January report, which unlike other investigations into the MAX crashes explicitly vindicated the FAA’s current procedures, was received skeptically at the time, and the FAA’s response Tuesday was likewise greeted with caution.

-Sen. Maria Cantwell (D-Wash.), ranking member of the Senate Subcommittee on Aviation, said the FAA response “falls short” in fixing the shortcomings of the current system.
+Sen. Maria Cantwell, D-Wash., ranking member of the Senate Subcommittee on Aviation, said the FAA response “falls short” in fixing the shortcomings of the current system.
 That system delegates to Boeing itself much of the work of certifying its own planes and, said Cantwell, fails to hold the aircraft manufacturer fully accountable.

 She said Congress will have to “address shortfalls and problems that exist in the FAA’s current oversight authority.”

-Rep. Peter DeFazio (D-Ore.), chair of the U.S. House Committee on Transportation, said he’ll study the FAA report but added that “we already know the FAA’s certification process is in need of a major overhaul.”
+Rep. Peter DeFazio, D-Ore., chair of the House Committee on Transportation, said he’ll study the FAA report but added that “we already know the FAA’s certification process is in need of a major overhaul.”

 He promised to introduce legislation “to make sure that the failures in the system that led to the death of 346 people never happen again.”